mitranim/fpx/docs/html/partials/fun.md

 Returns a new function that represents
 <a href="https://en.wikipedia.org/wiki/Function_composition_(computer_science)" target="_blank">composition</a>
 of the given functions, a common tool in functional programming.
-When called, it passes all arguments to the first function, and pipes the output through the rest.
+When called, it passes all arguments to the first function and pipes the output through the rest.

 Flows values left-to-right, in the direction of reading.
 See [`comp`](#-comp-funs-) for the opposite direction.